Project 1: Deep Learning to Enable Multi-messenger Astrophysics Discovery in the LSST Era

 Project Description

 An estimated 84 million persons are forcibly displaced worldwide, and at least 70% of these are living in conditions of extreme poverty.
 More efficient targeting mechanisms are needed to better identify vulnerable families who are most in need of humanitarian assistance.
 Traditional targeting models rely on a proxy means testing (PMT) approach, where support programs target refugee families whose estimated consumption falls below a certain threshold.
 Despite the method’s practicality, it provides limited insights, its predictions are not very accurate, and it can impact the targeting effectiveness and fairness.
 Alternatively, multidimensional approaches to assessing poverty are now being applied to the refugee context.
 Yet, they require extensive information that is often unavailable or costly.
 This project applies machine learning and geospatial methods to novel data collected from Syrian refugees in Lebanon to develop more effective and operationalizable targeting strategies that provide a reliable complementarity to current PMT and multidimensional methods.
-The insights from this project will have important implications for humanitarian organizations seeking to improve current targeting mechanisms, especially given increasing poverty and displacement and limited humanitarian funding.
+The insights from this project have important implications for humanitarian organizations seeking to improve current targeting mechanisms, especially given increasing poverty and displacement and limited humanitarian funding.

 Student Contributions: